ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

     │   ├── processed      <- Cleaned and processed data ready to be analyzed.
     │   └── raw            <- The original, immutable data dump.
     │
-    │
-    ├── eda_notebooks      <- Jupyter notebooks that serve as scratchpads.
-These files were not created with external viewers in mind.
-    |                         You can explore them if you wish.
-However, a good viewing experience is not promised.
     |
     |── media              <- Contains internally generated figures and external photos.
 Internally generated figures come with a license.
     |    ├── external_media <- Images and media downloaded from third party resources.
 A .txt file of references and attribution is included.